Azure/aztfexport/README.md

 ## Azure Terrafy

-A tool to bring your existing Azure resources into the management of Terraform.
+A tool to bring your existing Azure resources under the management of Terraform.

 ## Install